safraja/hai-form-vue/README.md

 So if you are happy with a somewhat more basic solution (such as text masks) and don't need any more complex functionality for your forms, the Hai Form library may be ideal for you, otherwise I recommend taking a look at many great libraries listed below that served as inspiration for the Hai Form library.

 ## Installation
-First you need to import the defineCustomElement() function from Vue and HaiInputElement from the downloaded library.
-Then create a HaiInput constant and define a new custom element.
+Download the library files from the 'dist' directory and place them in a directory on your website.

 ## Usage
 After downloading the library, you first need to import defineCustomElement function from Vue and HaiInputElement from downloaded library.
 After that, create HaiInput constant and define the new custom element.